DLQF/Dataism/content/_index.md

       text: |
         <br>

-        Established in 2024, The Dataism Laboratory, situated at Virginia Tech, embodies an interdisciplinary endeavor dedicated to unraveling the intricacies of Quantitative Finance and Econometrics.
+        Established in 2024, The Dataism Laboratory of Virginia Tech, embodies an interdisciplinary endeavor dedicated to unraveling the intricacies of Quantitative Finance and Econometrics.
 With a keen focus on cutting-edge technologies, our mission revolves around the exploration of AI/Machine Learning, Big Data, and High Performance Computing (HPC) and their transformative applications within the realm of Quantitative Finance.

 #  - block: collection
 #    content: